Last updated on May 16th, 2018

 Facts about its research and exploration

-#23.
-Mariner 10 is the first spacecraft to reach one planet by using the gravity of another planet (in this case, Venus) to alter its speed and trajectory.
+23. Mariner 10 is the first spacecraft to reach one planet by using the gravity of the other (in this case, Venus) to alter its speed and trajectory.
 The spacecraft lifted off from Cape Canaveral, Florida, on 3 November 1973.

-#26.
-Mercury does not complete one revolution around the sun in a year and is the only planet to do so.
-It actually completes two revolutions on its own axis during the time it completes two revolutions around the sun.
+26. Mercury (it takes roughly 88 Earth days to complete a single orbit around the Sun) does not complete one revolution around the sun in a year and is the only planet to do so.
+It actually completes three revolutions on its own axis (the planet has a slow rotational period of 58.646 days) during the time it completes two revolutions around the sun.

 Mercury – Quick facts